zephyrproject-rtos/zephyr/boards/arm/nrf9131ek_nrf9131/doc/index.rst

 Overview
 ********

-The nRF9131 EK (PCA10165) is a single-board evaluation kit for the nRF9131 SiP for LTE-M and NB-IoT.
+The nRF9131 EK (PCA10165) is a single-board evaluation kit for the nRF9131 SiP for DECT NR+ and LTE-M/NB-IoT with GNSS.
 The nrf9131ek_nrf9131 board configuration provides support for the Nordic Semiconductor nRF9131 ARM Cortex-M33F CPU with ARMv8-M Security Extension and the following devices: